SohailaDiab/365-Days-of-AI/Week-1/Day-7/Day-7.md

 > We can see that the code above is very similar to Linear Regression; except, we have applied the Sigmoid Function.

 ![image](https://user-images.githubusercontent.com/70928356/194294354-c6500f6c-0cd5-485c-a3d5-d8d5d4272f93.png)

+We have a threshold value, in which if the values cross it, we can classify the outcome as 1 (TRUE/positive).
+Otherwise, it will be classified as 0 (FALSE/negative).

+In the image above, the treshold value is 0.5.<br/>
+Let's go back again to the churn example.
+If the value is above 0.5, it means that the **customer will churn**, and if it is below 0.5, it means that the **customer will not churn**.